crit-tech/LGMRD/README.md

 # The Lazy GM's Resource Document Multiformat Distribution

-This is the Lazy GM's Resource Document in various digital formats.
+This is the Lazy GM's Resource Document (LGMRD) in various digital formats.
 The formats found in this repository are updated automatically from [the original source](https://slyflourish.com/lazy_gm_resource_document.html).
 Updates occur daily at 00:00 UTC, or when one of the maintainers runs a manual update.

-Also, we now include the [The Lazy GM's 5e Monster Builder Resource Document](https://slyflourish.com/lazy_5e_monster_building_resource_document.html) in the separate `5e_monster_builder` files.
+Also, we now include the [The Lazy GM's 5e Monster Builder Resource Document](https://slyflourish.com/lazy_5e_monster_building_resource_document.html) (LGMMBRD) in the separate `5e_monster_builder` files.

+LGMRD is officially pronounced "Lymm Grid" and LGMMBRD "Lymm Bard".

 ## Available formats